-- Self-defending-The solution should make it impossible for the end user to defeat the security policy by turning off the policy-enforcement engine.
-Avoid systems that use prompts to allow users to assign security on their own endpoint devices. - File-system-level operations-Ideally, the removable storage-device security solution should operate at the file-system level to ensure control of all devices (external hard drives, CD/DVD-ROM, other forms of removable storage, etc.) that act as a file system.
-Meanwhile, the solution should not disable devices such as a USB mouse that do not pose a threat. - Auditable and trackable-The USB security solution should keep track of policy-enforcement actions as well as attempted USB activities and suspected attacks.
-This kind of tracking is critical for not only tightening up defenses but also complying with data-control and privacy provisions contained in regulations such as Sarbanes-Oxley and HIPAA (Healthcare Insurance Portability and Accountability Act).
-Audit information-such as who transferred information to removable media, how much data was transferred, what files were transferred and what types of devices the information was transferred to-should be accessible to the administrator.
+Bob Lyons, US Air Force Air Mobility Command Auditable and trackable - The USB security solution should keep track of policyenforcement actions as well as attempted USB activities and suspected attacks.
+This kind of tracking is critical for not only tightening up defenses but also complying with data-control and privacy provisions contained in regulations like Sarbanes-Oxley and HIPAA (Healthcare Insurance Portability and Accountability Act).
+Audit information - such as who transferred information to removable media, how much data was transferred, what files were transferred and what types of devices the information was transferred to - should be accessible to the administrator.